 FULFILLED PROPHECIES

 In a very short time, Jesus Christ is going to return to Earth as He promised.
-In the past I've always thought that this would be a positive event for those that comprise His Church.
+In the past I've always thought that this would be a positive event for those who constitute His Church.
 Lately however, I am beginning to see this in a different light.

 For many years the Churches of God have been predicting a whole range of events that they believe must come to pass before Christ returns.
 These predictions are largely based on erroneous interpretations of Biblical prophecies, using the interpretation method known as "Futurism", which was devised by Catholic Jesuit priests as part of the Counter-Reformation.

-Many Churches have made TV programs heavily laden with futurist ideas, with titles such as the United Church of God's "Seven Prophetic Signs Before Jesus Returns".
-Some will dogmatically state that "Christ can't return yet".
+Many Churches have made TV programs heavily laden with futurist ideas, with titles such as the United Church of God's "Seven Prophetic Signs Before Jesus Returns" and the Living Church of God's "Five Prophecies For The Middle East".
+Church ministers dogmatically state that "Christ can't return yet" until a whole host of their imaginary ideas first come to pass.

-Time and again they refer to the same list of events that they believe must happen first, like "the Great Tribulation", the "Ten Toes" of a European power, and the "Two Witnesses", to name but a few.
+Time and again they refer to the same list of events that they believe must first happen, like "the Great Tribulation", the "Ten Toes" of a European power, and the "Two Witnesses", to name but a few.

 I believe that if Christ were to return today, many members of the Church of God (COG) would say things like: "This is a hoax" or, worse still, "this must be the Antichrist", based on all the "prophecies" that they have been hearing during the final, Laodicean, era of the Church.
 They would think that it can't be Christ's return because this or that major event hasn't happened yet.

-The simple question must be asked: How will those who fail to recognise Christ at His return, because of their own unwillingness to adequately study the prophecies of the Bible, be viewed by Christ at that time?
+The simple question must be asked: How will those who fail to recognise Christ's return for what it is, because of their own unwillingness to adequately study the prophecies of the Bible, be viewed by Christ at that time?

 Could this be something He is warning us about in the parable of the ten virgins of Matt 25, where those who aren't ready for His return are shut out of the Kingdom?